We provide support and resources to healthcare providers across our district. See the following options for more information.

 ||||

-Diagnostic laboratory testing is essential for all suspected measles cases and should include both measles virus detection by polymerase chain reaction (PCR) in nasopharyngeal/throat swab AND urine as well as diagnostic serology.
+Diagnostic laboratory testing is essential for all suspected measles cases.
+Measles PCR is the preferred testing method at this time.
+Measles PCR testing includes collecting a nasopharyngeal or throat swab AND a urine sample.
+Measles serology testing may provide additional diagnostic value; however, blood collection may cause additional health care visits and community exposures, therefore measles serology testing is not mandated at this time and is at the discretion of the ordering health care provider.
 Ensure your office has specimen containers and supplies available for testing.
 Confirm the expiry dates on the specimen containers (e.g., swabs).
 Kits can be ordered from the Public Health Ontario Laboratory (PHOL).
 Individuals who are tested for measles can be provided with the following resource: Measles Testing: A Quick Guide for Patients. |

 ||||